 SUTURELESS CATARACT SURGERY (PHACO)

-Phacoemulsification cataract surgery is a procedure in which an ultrasonic device is used to break up and then remove a cloudy lens, or cataract, from the eye to improve vision.
-The insertion of an intraocular lens (IOL) usually immediately follows phacoemulsification.
+Phacoemulsification cataract surgery is a modern procedure that uses an ultrasonic device to break up and remove cataract from the eye to improve vision.
+Insertion of intraocular lens (IOL) usually follows the phacoemulsification immediately.

-This type of laser is used to clean membranes in the eye that have become thickened after cataract surgery.
+This type of laser procedure cleans the membranes in the eye that have congealed after cataract surgery.
 It is also highly effective for treating certain forms of glaucoma, such as Peripheral Ividotomy.

 MICROINVASIVE GLAUCOMA SURGERY (MIGS)

-MIGS stands for minimally invasive glaucoma surgery.
-The goal of all glaucoma surgery is to lower eye pressure to prevent or reduce damage to the optic nerve.
-Standard glaucoma surgeries — trabeculectomy and express shunts, are major surgeries.
-While they are very often effective at lowering eye pressure and preventing progression of glaucoma, they have a long list of potential complications.
+All glaucoma surgeries are performed with the aim of lowering eye pressure to avoid or lessen damage to the optic nerves.
+Standard glaucoma surgeries, such as trabeculectomy and Ex-Press shunts, are major surgical procedures.
+Although these are often very effective at decreasing eye pressure and preventing glaucoma from worsening, they have several potential complications.
 The MIGS group of operations have been developed in recent years to reduce some of the complications of most standard glaucoma surgeries.

 GLAUCOMA TREATMENT (SURGERY OR LASER)